steverusso/yoda-wallpaper/README.md

 # Yoda Wallpaper

 A minimal Yoda-themed wallpaper.
-Wallpapers ready to go in PNG format can be found in `wallpapers` (only have jpg's made right now).
+Wallpapers ready to go in JPG format can be found in `wallpapers` (only have jpg's made right now).

 ## How to Use
 The main file here is the `yoda-wallpp.xcf`.